 The Epilepsy Foundation Washington (EFWA) is the principal advocate for the epilepsy community in Washington.

-EFWA is a chapter of the national Epilepsy Foundation, and works closely with the national foundation to develop and implement programs and services for people with epilepsy in Washington.
+Epilepsy Foundation Washington (EFWA) is a chapter of Epilepsy Foundation of America.
+EFWA works closely with EFA to develop and implement programs and services for people living with epilepsy in Washington.

 Funding supports the following uncompensated programs and services provided to people with epilepsy and their families: